 No. Not everyone needs a Pass and you can quite happily visit San Francisco without but if you are planning in seeing a number of paid attractions then it just makes sense to use a pass to reduce the costs.
 There are a number of other benefits that we highlight below.
 But the bottom line is a pass should only be used to help you see more or save less.
 If all you plan on doing in San Francisco is sightseeing and eating and drinking there is little advantage of a pass.
 But if the paid attractions on offer are of interest to you why pay more?

-We find these advantages are lacking here, apart from budgeting and the cost-saving.
+We find these advantages are lacking here, apart from budgeting and cost-saving.
 The lack of things to do could mean you have a pretty poor trip compared to using some of the more complete Attraction lineups.

 There are not too many drawbacks to this pass apart from the lack of attractions.

-Because some of the attractions are the cheaper side as far as attractions go it could be hard to get value especially from the Flex pass as choosing poorly could mean it costs MORE than just paying at the gate!
+Because some of the attractions are on the cheaper side as far as attractions go it could be hard to get value especially from the Flex pass as choosing poorly could mean it costs MORE than just paying at the gate!

 With an All-Inclusive you may also run out of things to do.
 Normally with these passes doing too much is the pitfall here, the roster is so light it might be the opposite and you run out before you have finished using the card.